 –Rens Bod, A New History of the Humanities (2013)

 This course explores today’s quickening mutation of the “liberal arts” into “data science,” a new universal mode of knowledge touching all fields.
 The course focuses on the join, but also split, between how the humanities and data science find meaning (scientific, epistemological, sociopolitical, and cultural) in patterns.
-Topics to be probed include: the history and present state of the humanities, the concept of “data science” (including the structure of today’s new programs and majors in the field), the idea of “data,” the idea and infrastructure of “big data,” humanities corpora and datasets (including the social and ethical problem of “representative” datasets), modeling as a mode of knowledge, visualizing data, narrativizing data, and interpreting data.
+Topics to be probed include: the history and present state of the humanities, the concept of “data science” (including the shape of today’s new programs and majors in the field), the idea and structures of “data,” the idea and infrastructures of “big data,” humanities corpora and datasets (including the social and ethical problem of “representative” datasets), narrativizing data, visualizing data, and interpreting data.
 The course includes but is not limited to approaches related to the digital humanities.

 Assignments in the course include:

-Defining a specific research topic of interest related to the humanities and data science,
+Writing a short prospectus for a research topic and project related to the humanities and data science.

 In an era when complexly hybrid material-virtual infrastructures, ranging from the micro to the macro in scale, seem to obviate older distinctions between the material base and cultural superstructure, how can the humanities, digital humanities, and new media studies join in an emergent “critical infrastructure studies”?
 What are the traditions of such studies?
 What are some especially high-value areas for intervention by humanities scholars of past and present periods, digital humanists, and new media scholars or artists?
 And how can such scholars learn from those in the social sciences and science-technology studies taking up similar matters?